Packed with whole grains and fresh fruit, this Summer Fruit Quinoa Breakfast Bake requires minimal effort and leaves your home smelling delicious!

 It’s just about time for another adventure!
-I’ve gone and bought overalls for lavender fields and goddess-y sundresses for ritzy beaches, because this lady is headed to the south of France!
+I bought overalls for lavender fields and sundresses for ritzy beaches, because this lady is headed to the south of France!
 My sister, a Hawaiian sun princess, flew half way across the world and we’re going to reunite with the whole family in Germany (which will likely just involve me cuddling Louie nonstop), before hopping a train down south.
 The tulip-man is going to be pretty jealo of my Pokemon collection when I get home.

 And as a breakfast fanatic, I don’t think any great adventure can begin without a good breakfast.
 So today we’re cooking up a breakfast that’s packed with healthy whole grains, peaches, and strawberries…the Summer Fruit Quinoa Breakfast Bake!